 Upon completion of this educational activity, participants should be able to:

-• Describe and perform the setup, portal placements, fluoroscopic management, and techniques for repair and resection in hip preservation surgery
+- Describe the setup, portal placements, fluoroscopic management, and techniques for repair and resection in hip preservation surgery

-• Describe and perform arthroscopic and open hip preservation techniques in the central compartment (labral and articular, psoas and pincer pathology), and peripheral compartment (cam and capsular pathology)
+- Describe arthroscopic and open hip preservation techniques in the central compartment (labral and articular, psoas and pincer pathology), and peripheral compartment (cam and capsular pathology)

-• Describe and perform arthroscopic and open hip preservation techniques in the peritrochanteric space and deep gluteal space
+- Describe arthroscopic and open hip preservation techniques in the peritrochanteric space and deep gluteal space

 The American Orthopaedic Society for Sports Medicine (AOSSM) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AOSSM designates this live activity for a maximum of 5.0 AMA PRA Category 1

 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.